-While Kashk is a dry remnant of yogurt cooked down in water, it has a definitive flavour.
+While kashk is a dry remnant of yoghurt cooked down in water, it has a distinct flavour.

-The Kashk e bademjan is a Persian appetiser.
-Eggplant, kashk and walnuts, are the key ingredients.
-Saffron is the luxury to this dish.
-It is served with freshly baked Taftoon and Barbari.
+Kashk e bademjan is a Persian appetiser.
+Eggplant, kashk, and walnuts are the key ingredients.
+This dish's luxury ingredient is saffron.
+It is served with freshly baked taftoon and barbari.

-Roasted eggplants taste creamy and rather smoky.
-You can do this one on the stovetop or the oven.
-Eaten warm or cold it is delicious.
-Other cuisines in the geographical region also have similar recipes like the bhurut or bhurtu from the Parsi and Gujarati Indian Cuisines.
+Roasted eggplant tastes creamy and rather smoky.
+You can do this one on the stovetop or in the oven.
+Eaten warm or cold, it is delicious.
+Other cuisines in the geographical region also have similar recipes, like the bhurut or bhurtu from the Parsi and Gujarati Indian Cuisines.

-The Afghani cuisine has the Borani bademjan; anything mixed in yogurt is referred to as a Borani.
-Legend has it that a young Persian princess PoranDokht was crowned Queen at her father’s sudden death.
-PoranDokhts’ favourite food was yogurt a change from the platters of meat prepared for the Kings.
-This left her Palace Kitchens in a dilemma to please their young queens’ palate every day.
-Her rule was short lived but the birth of the “Porani” continues.
-Over the years the word got lost in translation amidst Farsi, Dari and Arabic and hence turned into Borani as the Arabic language has no pronunciation of the sound P.
+The Afghani cuisine has the Borani bademjan; anything mixed in yoghurt is referred to as a Borani.
+A young Persian princess, PoranDokht, was crowned Queen at her father’s sudden death.
+PoranDokhts’ favourite food was yogurt, a change from the platters of meat prepared for the Kings.
+This left her Palace Kitchens in a dilemma to please their young queens’ palates every day.
+Her rule was short-lived but the birth of the "Porani" continued.
+Over the years, the word got lost in translation amidst Farsi, Dari, and Arabic and hence turned into Borani, as the Arabic language has no pronunciation of the sound P.

 Serves 6 - 8